oranbramble/About-Me/README.md

 # **About Me  👨**

 My name is Oran Bramble, a recent Computer Science graduate from the University of Southampton.
 Having been studying Computer Science ever since I was 13, I have a vast knowledge base and have completed many projects.
-Most however, were pretty rookie and have been ommited here for my own dignity.
+Most however, were pretty rookie and have been ommitted here for my own dignity.
 For a few of my more successful ones plus current undertakings, see the lists below:

 </br>